The Face, Brains, and Heart of Mama’s Cauldron:

-When I began seeking out relief with cannabis I was a new mom living with post-partum anxiety and depression.
-These conditions were amplified when the pandemic hit.
-‘Traditional’ medication made it worse.
-So, I got certified for medical cannabis in Florida.
+I began seeking out relief with cannabis right around the time I started officially writing for clients.
+I was a new mom living with post-partum anxiety and depression with no local job options and no desire to return to classroom teaching.
+The isolation and financial strain amplified with the arrival of a pandemic.
+‘Traditional’ medication made me feel worse.
+So, I got certified for medical cannabis in Florida and began writing blogs for people.

 As a newcomer, information about cannabis was confusing.
-My first official dispensary trip was incredibly uncomfortable.
+My first dispensary trip was incredibly uncomfortable.
 And I wasn’t sure what brands I could trust.
+As a new writer, I had no idea how to find clients who aligned with my values.

-Mama’s Cauldron was formed to help cannabis businesses improve the experience for others like me.
+I founded Mama’s Cauldron to help cannabis businesses improve the industry and experiences for others like me.

 Help cannabis patients thrive by supporting ethical, innovative cannabis businesses through marketing with integrity and creativity.

-A world where consumers of all kinds can access cannabis freely and safely; where the cannabis industry can be relied on for quality, integrity, ethics, and equity.
+A world where businesses that support equitable and safe access to cannabis lead the cannabis industry with quality, integrity, ethics, and equity.

-Empowering cannabis consumers by working with patient-centered businesses.
-Additional efforts from the Cauldron include advocacy for safe products and consumer education.
+Empowering cannabis consumers by working with consumer-centered businesses.
+Additional efforts from the Cauldron include advocacy for safe products and education.

 Empowering Marginalized Populations